 In this article, we will explore:

-- How do I become a quality assurance nurse?
+- How do you become a quality assurance nurse?

-- What are the continuing education requirements for QA nurses?
+- What are the additional requirements for quality assurance nurses?

-- What are the job and salary outlooks for QA nurses?
+- What are the job and salary outlooks for quality assurance nurses?

 The duties of a quality assurance nurse extend beyond simply optimizing care.
 They are responsible for overseeing regulatory readiness and adverse event review.
 Depending on where they work, essential duties and responsibilities vary.
 In general, QA nurses may be required to perform the following tasks:

 - Identify and coordinate patient and provider needs